 Similarly, some of the 16 fish screen structures and the RRDS fish screen experience significant siltation problems.
 Silt is deposited around these screens, which impedes the operation of the screen and screen-cleaning brushes.
 Every few years a relatively small amount of material would be removed from the fish screen basins (about 20 to 100 cy each) by dredging.
 (This amount is included in the total 3 million cy proposed for dredging in the Marsh.)
 Alternative measures (trying to move silt by hand) have been ineffective.
 Dredging around fish screens would be done during low tide to minimize in-water work and turbidity.
-As the tide returns, the fish screen would be placed on the crown or lands ide slope of the exterior levee adjacent to the fish screen.
+As the tide returns, the fish screen would be opened to allow turbid water to be drawn into the managed wetland.
+Dredge spoils would be placed on the crown or lands ide slope of the exterior levee adjacent to the fish screen.
 In instances where material cannot be used adjacent to the dredging site, the material may be used on other levees in Suisun Marsh.